Elonis v. United States: Background

 The actions led to Elonis's indictment by a grand jury on five counts of threats to park employees and visitors, local law enforcement, his estranged wife, an FBI agent, and a kindergarten class that had been relayed through interstate communication.

-At the district court, he moved to dismiss the indictment for failing to allege that he had intended to threaten anyone.
+At the district court, Elonis moved to dismiss the indictment for failing to allege that he had intended to threaten anyone.
 His motion was denied.
-He requested a jury instruction that "the government must prove that he intended to communicate a true threat." which was also denied.

-He was convicted on the last four of the five counts.
-He was sentenced to 44 months in prison and three years on supervised release.

-He appealed unsuccessfully to the circuit court of appeals, renewing his challenge to the jury instructions.

-He appealed to the Supreme Court based on lack of any attempt to show intent to threaten and on First Amendment rights.
+He requested a jury instruction that "the government must prove that he intended to communicate a true threat", which was also denied.
+He was convicted on the last four of the five counts, and was sentenced to 44 months in prison and three years on supervised release.
+He appealed unsuccessfully to the Third Circuit, renewing his challenge to the jury instructions.
+He then appealed to the U.S. Supreme Court based on lack of any attempt to show intent to threaten and on First Amendment rights.

 Decision

-On June 1, 2015, the Supreme Court reversed Elonis's conviction in an 8–1 decision.
-Chief Justice John G. Roberts wrote for a seven-justice majority, Samuel Alito authored an opinion concurring in part and dissenting in part, and Clarence Thomas authored a dissenting opinion.
+On June 1, 2015, the U.S. Supreme Court reversed Elonis's conviction in an 8–1 decision.
+Chief Justice John Roberts wrote for a seven-justice majority, Samuel Alito authored an opinion concurring in part and dissenting in part, and Clarence Thomas authored a dissenting opinion.
 The finding of the circuit court was reversed and the matter remanded.

 Majority opinion

 The majority opinion, written by Roberts, did not rule on First Amendment matters or on the question of whether recklessness was sufficient mens rea to show intent.
 It ruled that mens rea was required to prove the commission of a crime under §875(c).
 Importantly, the mens rea issue had been preserved for review, since Elonis had raised that objection at every stage of the previous proceedings.

 The government contended that the presence of the words "intent to extort" in §875(b) and §875(d) implied that the absence in §875(c) was constructive.
 The court disagreed, holding that the absence of the language in §875(c) was because the section was intended to have a broader scope than threats relating to extortion.

-The opinion drew on many Supreme Court cases that held that in criminal law, mens rea was required though it had not been mentioned explicitly in statute.

-Consequently, the court ruled in favor of Elonis.
+The opinion drew on many Supreme Court cases holding that in criminal law, mens rea was required though it had not been mentioned explicitly in statute.
+Consequently, the Supreme Court ruled in favor of Elonis.